EvictionEngland3 January 202613 min read

 The key features of standard possession are:

-• Court hearing: A judge hears both sides before making a decision
+• step-by-step UK eviction process: A judge hears both sides before making a decision

 • Evidence required: You must prove your grounds for possession